FabioYanezRomero/From-Text-to-Graph-Leveraging-Graph-Neural-Networks-for-Enhanced-Explainability-in-NLP/README.md

 - `tokenshap`: Token-level SHAP container with Hugging Face tooling and GPU support.
 - `subgraphx`: DIG-powered SubgraphX explainer image sharing the `/app` volume for direct access to trained GNNs and graphs.

-Start any explainer container individually, for example `docker compose up -d subgraphx`, then open an interactive shell with `make subgraphx-shell` to run `python -m src.explain.subgraphx.main` or custom scripts.
+Start any explainer container individually, for example `docker compose up -d subgraphx`, then open an interactive shell with `make subgraphx-shell` to run `python -m src.explain.gnn.subgraphx.main` (or `...graphsvx.main`) or custom scripts.